ibexa/documentation-developer/docs/guide/permissions.md

 #### Restrict editing to part of the tree

 If you want to let the User create or edit Content, but only in one part of the content tree, you need to use Limitations.
-Three Limitations that could be used here are `Section` Limitation, `Location` Limitation and `Subtree` Limitation.
+Three Limitations that could be used here are `Section` Limitation, `Location` Limitation and `Subtree of Location` Limitation.

 Let's assume you have two Folders under your Home: Blog and Articles.
-You can let a User create Content for the blogs, but not in Articles by adding a `Subtree` Limitation on the Blog Content item.
+You can let a User create Content for the blogs, but not in Articles by adding a `Subtree of Location` Limitation on the Blog Content item.
 This will allow the User to publish content anywhere under this Location in the structure.

-A `Section` Limitation can be used similarly, but a Section does not have to belong to the same subtree in the content structure, any Locations can be assigned to it.
+A `Section` Limitation can be used similarly, but a Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.

-If you add a `Location` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its subtree.
+If you add a `Location` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its Subtree of Location.

 Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy will not work.
-For example, a `Location` Limitation on Location `1/2` and `Subtree` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
+For example, a `Location` Limitation on Location `1/2` and `Subtree of Location` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
 If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

 #### Multi-file upload